DaniAngelov17/AttackedBank/README.md

 # AttackedBank
-Ciber security project, for a weak bank survice, that is meant to be attacked.
+Cyber security project, for a weak bank survice, that is meant to be attacked.